dashton63/s2msdemo/README.md

 > ~/csharp

-C# equivalents of the Python demo programs to demonstrate multi-threaded batch inserts to SingleStore from .NET / C# Uses MySQL .Net connector, and includes:
+C# equivalents of the Python demo programs in this project to demonstrate multi-threaded batch inserts to SingleStore from .NET / C#
+Uses MySQL .Net connector, and includes:
  - S2dbPersonInsert - inserts from csv files with separate thread per csv file
  - S2dbPersonQuery - multi-threaded query benchmark program